Skip to main content

 Platform Considerations

-• Fees – Trading fees and withdrawal fees vary
+• Fees – Trading, settlement, or withdrawal fees vary by venue.

-• Disputes – What happens if outcome is ambiguous?
+• Disputes – What happens if the outcome source is ambiguous or delayed?

-• Liquidity – Can you exit at fair prices?
+• Liquidity – Can you actually enter and exit at a fair price without slippage?

 Key Takeaways